Glazed Honey Dijon Roasted Salmon

 This post may include affiliate links from brands we've partnered with.
 Please read our affiliate poilcy.

-The easiest spring dinner ever!
-This Glazed Honey Dijon Roasted Salmon comes with a touch of lemon and asparagus that makes it a one pan meal.
-It’s gluten free, dairy free, paleo, and takes just 8 minutes to cook.
+The easiest spring dinner ever, this Sheet Pan Salmon and Asparagus comes together quickly and cooks in under 10 minutes!
+It’s gluten-free, dairy-free, paleo, and flavor-packed thanks to the honey Dijon combination.
 So the next time you’re looking for a real stunner, this recipe is perfect for everything from entertaining to a weeknight dinner.
-This salmon dinner makes a great healthy and light dinner, but it’s filling enough you won’t go hungry either.
+This salmon dinner makes a great healthy and light meal, but it’s filling enough you won’t go hungry either.

 A straight down view of Honey Dijon Salmon and Asparagus with a piece of salmon being lifted out.